The Triumph of Christianity

 The Forensic Standard

 They appealed to physical locations, forensic facts (like the Empty Tomb), and eyewitness testimony.
 Our methodology follows this same rigor.
-We examine (sometimes we use another non-biblical term “audit”) the historical evidence from the 1st Century to build a logical, evidence-based explanation of truth for application in our 21st Century secular society.
+We examine the historical evidence from the 1st Century to build a logical, evidence-based explanation of truth so you can confidently engage with 21st Century non-believers.

 The Investigative Methodology

-The Acts 2020 Project utilizes a unique “7 Lenses of Examinationframework to help students understand the Book of Acts thoroughly.
+The Acts 2020 Project utilizes a unique “7 Lenses of Examinationframework to help learners understand the Book of Acts thoroughly.
 Each of our portal pages encourages you to engage… to "Ask John".
-Our Interactive Research Hub (based on his research) will give you detailed answers to your questions.
+Our Interactive Research Hub (based on Dr. MacArthur’s research) will give you detailed answers to your questions.
 To learn how to use this remarkable resource, go to the Practice Lab.

 Finally, we need to emphasize that the developer of the Acts 2020 Project is not a trained theologian.
-He’s a former Episcopalian and retired entrepreneur whose professors at Harvard Business School never taught cases from the Bible.
-Still, while we may employ some “strategy and structure” approaches, we believe all Christians at every level of sanctification will find this portal offers a unique and refreshing education in which Dr. MacArthur assures theological accuracy.
+He is a former Episcopalian and retired entrepreneur whose business school professors never taught case studies from the Bible.
+Still, while we may employ a “strategy and structure” approach, we believe all Christians will find that this portal offers a unique and refreshing education in which Dr. MacArthur assures theological accuracy.